 Duncan said the project began earlier this year with the creation of a digital catalog of the museum’s books and the scanning of 600 glass-plate negatives.
 Duncan, along with photo archivist Jan Thacher and volunteers Corinne Giunta and Bob Polastre, are now organizing and scanning the museum’s 7,000 photographs, a few of which are shared here.
 Next up will be the creation and upload of reference photos of its artifacts, paintings and larger items.

 Duncan says he is working out the technical kinks to place the scans and digital catalog online at putnamhistorymuseum.org and hopes to have it live within the next month or so.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.